piegope/doc/docs/en/rdm/mac/commands/administration/security-group-management.md

 Security groups are created from the menu ***Administration – Security Groups***.

 {{ en.RDM }}'s security groups are container for sessions, not for users.
-Folders are closely tied with Security Groups, so there's an overlap in usage.
+Folders are closely tied with Security Groups, so there is an overlap in usage.
 The key points are:

 * Security is inherited: child items and folders are covered by a parent folder's security group.
 * Security is additive: a security group added to a sub folder does not override the parent, it adds to it.